ubccpsc/310/README.md

 It is expected that you will watch the videos for a week prior to coming to class.
 This will greatly increase your understanding of what will be happening in lecture and make it much easier for you to participate in any hands-on activities we will be doing.
 The videos below will be annotated with week indicators (W0, W1, etc.) once we know when each should be watched to prepare for lecture that week.

 NOTE: The videos below are ordered conceptually, although course constraints cause us to do many topics out of order (so you can use them in the project, etc.), so make sure you check the full list to make sure you have covered all the videos for a given week.
+A more conceptually-coherent view of these resources is [also available](https://github.com/ubccpsc/310/blob/master/resources/README.md).

 Course Videos
 --------